Leonard McCoy: Depiction

 McCoy was born in Atlanta, Georgia, in 2227.
 The son of David McCoy, he attended the University of Mississippi and is a divorcé.
-McCoy later married Natira, the priestess of Yonada, characterized in the episode, "For the World Is Hollow and I Have Touched the Sky".
+McCoy later married Natira, the priestess of Yonada, as recounted in the episode "For the World Is Hollow and I Have Touched the Sky".
 In 2266, McCoy was posted as chief medical officer of the USS Enterprise under Captain James T. Kirk, who often calls him "Bones".
 McCoy and Kirk are good friends, even "brotherly".
-The passionate, sometimes cantankerous McCoy frequently argues with Kirk's other confidant, science officer Spock, and occasionally is prejudiced against Spock's Vulcan heritage.
+The passionate, sometimes cantankerous McCoy frequently argues with Kirk's other confidant, science officer Spock, and occasionally is annoyed by Spock's Vulcan heritage.
 McCoy often plays the role of Kirk's conscience, offering a counterpoint to Spock's logic.
 McCoy is suspicious of technology, especially the transporter.
 As a physician, he prefers less intrusive treatment and believes in the body's innate recuperative powers.
 The nickname "Bones" – chosen before the character was named – is a play on sawbones, a 19th century epithet for a surgeon.
 In the 2009 Star Trek film reboot, when McCoy first meets Kirk, he complains that his ex-wife took all their shared assets following their divorce: "All I got left is my bones", implying this was the origin of the nickname.